adamsiemaszkiewicz/droplet-drug-detector/README.md

 The Droplet Drug Detector (DDD) project aims to revolutionize pharmaceutical analysis by using advanced machine learning to analyze high-resolution microscopic images of dried droplets.
 This cutting-edge approach is designed to improve the identification and quantification of substances, thereby enhancing drug analysis and quality control.

 ### Dataset
 The dataset comprises high-resolution microscopic images of various droplet samples, with each droplet being a few microliters in volume.
-For each substance, approximately 200-300 images of different concentrations are captured under controlled conditions to ensure data consistency and reliability.
-The dataset includes images of substances like gelatin capsules, lactose, methyl-cellulose, naproxen, pearlitol, and polyvinyl-alcohol.
+Approximately 2000 images of substance droplets of different concentrations were captured under controlled conditions to ensure data consistency and reliability.
+The dataset includes images of the following substances:
+- gelatin capsules,
+- lactose,
+- methyl-cellulose,
+- naproxen,
+- pearlitol
+- polyvinyl-alcohol.

+Future expansions of the dataset will include images of droplets containing mixtures of these substances.

 #### Theoretical basis
 This project is based on the study of patterns formed in dried droplets, commonly referred to as the 'coffee ring effect'.
 These patterns are influenced by the substance's physical and chemical properties, concentration, and interaction within the mixture, providing valuable information for substance analysis.